Alexander Kolchak: Russian Civil War

-In November 1918, the unpopular regional government was overthrown in a British sponsored coup d'etat.
+In November 1918, the unpopular regional government was overthrown in a British-sponsored coup d'etat.
 Kolchak had returned to Omsk on 16 November from an inspection tour.
 He was approached and refused to take power.
 The Socialist-Revolutionary (SR) directory leader and members were arrested on 18 November by a troop of Cossacks under ataman Krasilnikov.
 The remaining cabinet members met and voted for Kolchak to become the head of government with emergency powers.
 He was named Supreme Ruler (Verkhovnyi Pravitel), and he promoted himself to full admiral.
 The arrested SR politicians were expelled from Siberia and ended up in Europe.

+The program of the Kolchak government included: ending Bolshevism and restoring law and order; re-establishing the Russian armed forces; convoking a new Constituent Assembly; introducing economic reforms; and maintaining the territorial integrity of Russia.
 Kolchak issued the following appeal to the population:

 The Left SR leaders in Russia denounced Kolchak and called for his assassination.
 Their activities resulted in a small revolt in Omsk on 22 December 1918, which was quickly put down by Cossacks and the Czechoslovak Legion, who summarily executed almost 500 rebels.
 Subsequently, the SRs opened negotiations with the Bolsheviks and in January 1919 the SR People's Army joined up with the Red Army.

 Kolchak pursued a policy of persecuting revolutionaries as well as Socialists of several factions.
 His government issued a decree on 3 December 1918 stating, "In order to preserve the system and rule of the Supreme Ruler, articles of the criminal code of Imperial Russia were revised, Articles 99 and 100 of which established capital punishment for assassination attempts on the Supreme Ruler and for attempting to overthrow his government."
 Insults written, printed, and oral, are punishable by imprisonment under Article 103.
 Bureaucratic sabotage under Article 329 was punishable by hard labour from 15 to 20 years.

 Although the news of Kolchak's ascension to power spread very slowly behind Bolshevik lines, it caused considerable excitement among anti-communist Russians living there.
 Ivan Bunin wrote in his diary, "4/17 June 1919.
 The Entente has named Kolchak the Supreme Ruler of Russia.
 Izvestia wrote an obscene article saying: 'Tell us, you reptile, how much did they pay you for that?'
 The devil with them.
 I crossed myself with tears of joy."

 On 11 April 1919, the Kolchak government adopted Regulation no. 428, "About dangers to public order due to ties with the Bolshevik Revolt".
 The legislation was published in the Omsk newspaper Omsk Gazette (no. 188 of 19 July 1919).
 It provided a term of 5 years imprisonment for "individuals considered a threat to the public order because of their ties in any way with the Bolshevik revolt."
 In the case of unauthorized return from exile, there could be hard labour from 4 to 8 years.
 Articles 99–101 allowed the death penalty, forced labour and imprisonment, repression by military courts, and imposed no investigation commissions.